 There may be additional wastewater utilities subject to the jurisdiction of the Commission.
 Wastewater system operators, and customers of non-governmental community wastewater systems (not individual septic systems), are encouraged to contact the Commission to determine if this legislation is applicable.

 - For general consumer information, including how to file a formal complaint, please visit our Consumer Assistance

 - Delaware Public Service Commission Frequently Asked Questions (FAQs)

 - The Ground Water Discharges Section of the Delaware Department of Natural Resources and Environmental Control ("DNREC") is responsible for overseeing all aspects of the siting, design and installation of on-site wastewater treatment and disposal systems (septic systems and community wastewater systems).

 Visit the Regulated Utility Filings page for a listing of dockets, grouped by year and service type, opened by the Commission.
-Cases of significant importance or interest, such as rate cases, are also highlighted below.
+Cases filed after July 7, 2014 are available through the DelaFile E-filing system.